alguoo314/NIFFLR/README.md

--d, --discard           If supplied, all the intermediate files will be removed (False) -f, --fasta string      *Path to the fasta/fastq file containing the reads, file can ge gzipped -r, --ref path          *Path to the fasta file containing the genome sequence -g, --gff path          *Path to the GFF file for the genome annotation -m, --mer uint32        Mer size (15)
+-d, --discard           If supplied, all the intermediate files will be removed (False) -f, --fasta string      *Path to the fasta/fastq file containing the reads, file can ge gzipped -r, --ref path          *Path to the fasta file containing the genome sequence -g, --gff path          *Path to the GTF file for the genome annotation -m, --mer uint32        Mer size (15)
 -p, --prefix string     Prefix of the output gtf files (output) -q, --quantification    If supplied, niffler will assign the reads back to the reference transcripts based on coverages (False)